 E Candida albicans

-A 70-year-old man has noted increasing back and leg pain for 3 years.
+A 69-year-old man has noted increasing back and leg pain for 3 years.
 He has greater difficulty hearing on the left.
 On physical examination he has decreased range of motion at the hips.
-Radiographs reveal bony sclerosis of the sacroiliac, lower vertebral, and upper tibial regions with cortical thickening, but without mass effect or significant bony destruction.
-If that weren't enough trouble, he says his hats don't even fit him anymore.
+Radiographs reveal bony sclerosis of the sacroiliac, lower vertebral, and upper tibial regions.
+His hats don't even fit him anymore.
 He now has orthopnea and pedal edema.
 Laboratory studies show a serum alkaline phosphatase of 264 U/L. Which of the following conditions is he most likely to have?